go-kivik/kivik/README.md

 # Kivik

-Package kivik provides a generic interface to CouchDB or CouchDB-like databases.
+Package kivik provides a common interface to CouchDB or CouchDB-like databases.

 The kivik package must be used in conjunction with a database driver.